staystatic/staystatic.github.io/index.md

 ## What's Stay Static?  {#whatis}

-Inspired by the tradition of [ToDoMVC](http://todomvc.com) that helps you select an MV* framework or [Hacker News readers as Progressive Web Apps (HNPWA)](https://hnpwa.com) that helps you select a progressive web stack, the Stay Static Series presents the world's greatest static website compilers / builders / generators in action that helps you select a tool to build your next website.
+Inspired by the tradition of [ToDoMVC](http://todomvc.com) that helps you select an MV* framework or [Hacker News readers as Progressive Web Apps (HNPWA)](https://hnpwa.com) that helps you select a progressive web app stack, the Stay Static Series presents the world's greatest static website compilers / builders / generators in action that helps you select a tool to build your next website.